her-mirror/Agent-Aara/README.md

-# Ara: Women's Health & Skincare AI Agent
+# Aara: Women's Health & Skincare AI Agent

-Ara is an empathetic AI agent focused on women's health and skincare, built with LangGraph, LangChain, and a rule-based system for safe, accurate, and personalized responses.
-Ara answers queries about women's health (e.g., PCOS, menstrual cycles) and skincare (e.g., routines for oily skin), uses real-time web search, and maintains conversational memory for tailored advice.
+Aara is an empathetic AI agent focused on women's health and skincare, built with LangGraph, LangChain, and a rule-based system for safe, accurate, and personalized responses.
+Aara answers queries about women's health (e.g., PCOS, menstrual cycles) and skincare (e.g., routines for oily skin), uses real-time web search, and maintains conversational memory for tailored advice.

 ---